 And to the left of that is the entryway cabinet, perfect for setting down armloads when we walk in the door.

-It's also home to one of my favorite finds ever - this great old key rack I found at Hunt & Gather in Minnesota.
+It’s also home to one of my favorite finds, this great old key rack I found at the Hunt & Gather vintage shop in Minnesota.